umigv/CV-Onboarding/2_Setup/6_storage.md

 - **Simulation outputs** or logs

 👉 **Action:**
-Make sure you request **access to the UMARV Dropbox** from Maya or Pranav.
+Make sure you request **access to the UMARV Dropbox** from Lindsay or Max.
 This is where you’ll upload or download any big files needed for experiments.

 ---